stickytools/sticky-encoding/README.md

 ### EncodedData

-An intermediate representation which represents the encoded data.
+The `BinaryEncoder.encode` method returns a type called `EncodedData` (likewise `BinaryDecoder.decode` accepts an `EncodedData` instance).
 This type is the direct connection between raw memory and a type that can be converted to and from a `Codable` object.

-StickyEncoding uses an intermediate representation so that it can support many use cases from direct byte conversion to writing/reading directly to/from raw memory.
+StickyEncoding uses this intermediate representation so that it can support many use cases from direct byte conversion to writing/reading directly to/from raw memory.

 When encoding of an object, the intermediate representation has already been encoded down to a form that can be rapidly written to memory.